ds300/derivablejs/README.md

 <img src="https://ds300.github.com/derivablejs/img/example.svg" align="center" width="89%"/>

-The DAG edges are automatically inferred by DerivableJS.
-It is important to understand that they (the edges) do not represent data flow in any temporal sense.
-They are not streams or channels or even some kind of callback chain.
-When you change the value of an atom, its whole propagation graph updates in atomic accord.
-There is no accessible point in time between the fact of changing an atom and the fact of its dependents becoming aware of the change.

-To put it another way: the (atoms + derivations) part of the graph is conceptually a single gestalt reference to a value.
-In this case the value is a virtual composite of the two atoms' states.
-The individual nodes are merely views into this value; they constitute the same information presented differently, like light through a prism.
-The gestalt is always internally consistent no matter which specific parts of it you inspect at any given time.

-This property is super important and useful.
-It cannot be replicated with Observables or any other callback-based mechanism (without doing extra impractical stuff involving topological sorting).

-The other thing which truly sets derivations apart is that they are *totally lazy*.
-Like values in Haskell they are computed just-in-time, i.e. on demand.
-This is another huge win because:

-- It decouples the computational complexity of updating atoms with that of computing their derivations.
-Derivations are only re-computed at atom-change time if they (the derivations) are actually used by an affected reactor.
-So, for example, you can declare an eternal relationship between *n* and *n*<sup>2</sup> without needing to fear the cost of re-computing *n*<sup>2</sup> every time *n* changes.
-That fear is transferred to whoever decides that they want to know the value of *n*<sup>2</sup> at all times, which is just how it should be.
-- It allows derivations to be automatically garbage collected when you don't need them any more, just like any other object.
-This is simple to the max!
-In fact, you don't need any special knowledge to avoid memory leaks with DerivableJS—it Just Works.
-- It permits true short-circuiting boolean logic in derivation structures, which turns out to be extraordinarily practical.

-### Tradeoffs

-You may be wondering how these benefits are achieved.
-The answer is simple: mark-and-sweep.
-Yes, [just like your trusty Garbage Collectors](https://en.wikipedia.org/wiki/Tracing_garbage_collection#Basic_algorithm) have been doing since the dawn of Lisp.
-It is actually more like mark-*react*-sweep, and it brings a couple of performance hits over streams, channels, and callback chains:

-* When an atom is changed, its entire derivation graph is traversed and 'marked'.
-All active reactors found in the graph are then gently prodded and told to decide whether they need to re-run themselves.
-This amounts to an additional whole-graph traversal in the worst case.
-The worst case also happens to be the common case :(
-* The sweep phase involves yet another probably-whole-graph traversal.

-So really each time an atom is changed, its entire derivation graph is likely to be traversed 3 times.
-I would argue that this is negligible for most UI-ish use cases.
-The traversal is really simple stuff: following pointers and doing numeric assignments/comparisons.
-Computers are stupidly good at that kind of thing.
-But if you're doing something *intense* then perhaps DerivableJS isn't the best choice and you should pick something with eager evaluation.
-Be appraised, however, that I've got a [fairly promising idea](#future-work) for how to reduce the traversal overhead after v1.0.0 drops.

-*Side note: during transactions only the mark phase occurs.
-And if an atom is changed more than once during a single transaction, only the bits of the derivation graph that get dereferenced between changes are re-marked.*

-A final potential drawback is that DerivableJS requires one to think and design in terms of pure functions and immutable data being lazily computed, which I think takes a little while to get comfortable with coming directly from an OO background.

 ## Usage

 DerivableJS is still quite new, but has been used for serious stuff in production.
 I think it is safe to consider it beta quality at this point.